nodkrot/txtling-app/README.md

 # Txtling App

-React Native application with Redux.
+An immersive way to learn a language built with React Native and Redux.

 ## Getting Started